Graduate Certificate Programs

 Certificate Program Guidelines

-The School of Engineering and Computing's academic certificate programs can be especially useful in giving working professionals the skills and knowledge they need to advance in their professional careers.
-Our academic certificate programs provide relevant education at the graduate level.
-The programs center on a coherent body of knowledge and skills, and their completion represents the achievement of competence in a well-defined domain.
+The School of Engineering and Computing’s academic certificate program is designed to provide working professionals with the skills and knowledge needed to advance their professional careers.
+The certificate offers relevant graduate-level education and centers on a coherent body of knowledge and skills.
+Completion of the certificate represents the achievement of competence in a well-defined domain.

-Applicants interested in enrolling in a Certificate program may be admitted on a non-matriculating basis to the School of Engineering and Computing as special-status students.
+Applicants interested in enrolling in the certificate program may be admitted to the School of Engineering and Computing as special-status, non-matriculating students.

-Applicants to graduate certificate programs must have successfully completed an undergraduate degree prior to admission.
-Academic certificate programs typically consist of 4-5 courses for a minimum of 12-15 credit hours.
-Course transfer credit toward the certificate from other institutions is not allowed.
-An academic certificate enrollee must maintain a grade-point average of 3.0 or above to qualify for the certificate.
+Applicants to the graduate certificate program must have successfully completed an undergraduate degree prior to admission.
+The certificate typically consists of four to five courses, for a minimum of 12–15 credit hours.
+Transfer credit from other institutions is not permitted.
+Students enrolled in the certificate program must maintain a minimum grade-point average of 3.0 to qualify for the certificate.

 Applicants interested in earning a Computer Science Certificate and those interested in taking selected courses may be admitted on a non-matriculating basis to the School of Engineering and Computing as special-status students.
 Non-matriculated students must have a Bachelor degree from an accredited university and academic records that suggest the likelihood of success in demanding graduate courses.
 Non-matriculated students are admitted to courses on a seating-available basis only.
 Matriculated students are given preference for course offerings.
 To earn a certificate, four courses (12 credits) need to be taken from the offerings of that certificate.